8 Reasons Why Your Small Business Needs a Mobile AppPosted by: Beth George | On: 1st Aug, 2019 | Mobile Development

 Mobile apps give a feeling of accessibility to your customers and clients that just doesn’t come from a website.

-2. Adding New Services For Existing Customers
+2. New Services For Current Customers

 3. Lead Generation